samarthdave/reactive-type/README.md

 ### Features:
 - ~~nothing yet...~~ oh boy do we have features now
 - tracks each word and highlights
+- :heavy_check_mark: clean up Home.js (separate into diff. components?)
-- shows error/color on error
+- shows error/color on invalid user input
+- :heavy_check_mark: highlights each letter and compare 2 strings

 ### Future Features
-- clean up Home.js (separate into diff. components?)
-- highlights each letter and compares 2 strings (convert stateless --> stateful?)
 - import and text/file into the program
 - take time and calculate wpm (maybe even count errors)
 - hot swap themes